b00401062/b00401062.github.io/Textbooks/Bloch's Effective Java.md

 - Omit the types of all lambda parameters unless their presence makes your program clearer.
 - Lambdas share with anonymous classes the property that you can’t reliably serialize and deserialize them across implementations.
 - Don’t use anonymous classes for function objects unless you have to create instances of types that aren’t functional interfaces.

+### Prefer method references to lambdas

+- Java provides a way to generate function objects even more succinct than lambdas: **method references**.
+- Many method references refer to static methods, but there are four kinds that do not.
+- Where method references are shorter and clearer, use them; where they aren’t, stick with lambdas.